People use fast and flat simulation to reason about new games: Methods

 Our game reasoning module is constructed to represent the reasoning of any one participant.
 Therefore, we draw $k$ simulated matches for $N=20$ simulated participants (as each game has, generally, $20$ participant responses; see ``Analysis methods'' below for details on selecting $k$).

-\paragraph{Partial game simulations.} Our primary game reasoning module assumes mental simulations are conducted until the end of the game is reached: either a player attains the win condition, or the all open board positions are filled and the game is called a draw.
+\paragraph{Partial game simulations.} Our primary game reasoning module assumes mental simulations are conducted until the end of the game is reached: either a player attains the win condition, or all open board positions are filled and the game is called a draw.
 While many of our games do not take many moves to reach an end, people may not mentally simulate all the way to the end of the game in each of their $k$ simulations.
 We conduct a preliminary exploration into the impact of partial game simulations in fitting peoples' game fairness evaluations by modeling the possibility that people halt any one of their $k$ simulations early.
-We sample from a uniform distribution over the board size and ending early if the game happens to halt before reaching that time.
-Early stopping requires determining how to assign the outcome.
-We consider a simple rule of assigning any early-stopped game to a draw (allowing us to explore encoding a weak prior towards games ending in draws).
+We sample a ``stopping time'' uniformly from 1 to the size of the board and end the game after that many turns.
+To determine the outcome of games that are stopped early, we apply a simple rule and treat each of them as a draw (allowing us to explore encoding a weak prior towards games ending in draws; see Supplementary Information 5.4).
 We repeat the same exploration of variance (see ``Analysis methods'' below) and find that the optimal number of samples is similarly more than one and less than ten, but may be closer to $k=4$ (see Extended Data Figure~\ref{fig:partial}).
-Understanding what distributional form over stopping times and how people decide what outcome to call for a game that did not reach termination are important questions for future work.
+We leave further analysis of the distributions over stopping times and how people assign outcomes for partial games to future work.

 \paragraph{Funness model.}